Bon Appetit's Sohla El-Waylly Says Only White Editors Are Paid for Test Kitchen Videos

 Now that these two women, among others, have come forward with their accounts of working at BA, a publication owned by Condé Nast, other staff members are voicing their support for immediate change.
 Carla Lalli Music wrote on Instagram, "To be clear, it's insane that @sohlae is not compensated for videos and I can't contribute as a host until that changes."

-Molly Baz has also committed to no longer hosting her show until there is pay equity.
+Molly Baz, Andy Baraghani and others have also committed to no longer appearing on the YouTube channel until there is pay equity.

 Lalli Music, editor at large for the magazine, asked that Matt Duckor, Condé Nast's head of programming, lifestyle and style, "address this issue."

-Note: UPDATE: Bon Appétit Editor in Chief Adam Rapoport has resigned from his position after an old photo of the editor in what he described as an "extremely ill-conceived Halloween costume" resurfaced on Twitter.
-He said in a statement, shared via his Instagram, "I am stepping down as editor in chief of Bon Appétit to reflect on the work that I need to do as a human being and to allow Bon Appétit to get to a better place. "